A Spanish Mediterranean boating holiday starts with us.

-Spain is a Mediterranean country where a Yacht Charter is abundant.
+Spain, a Mediterranean country where Yacht Chartering is abundant.
 Boating and holidays keep Spain alive.
-When you come to Spain, don’t forget to visit the “Capital Of Culture, Barcelona”.
-Party all night long and then find solitude on the fabulous beaches along the coast in places like Castelldefels.
-While enjoying an amazing climate, you can rent a boat or Yacht for a day, week or month from European Yacht Charters.
-We are based in Barcelona and will help you organise any boating holiday.
+Don’t forget to visit the “Capital Of Culture, Barcelona” when you come to Spain”.
+Party all night if you wish, and then find solitude on the fabulous beaches along the coast in places like Castelldefels.
+While enjoying an amazing climate, you can rent a boat or yacht for a day, week or even a month from European Yacht Charters.
+We are based in Barcelona and will help you organise any Mediterranean boating holiday.

-Spain is where many holiday destinations started, for Northern Europeansback in the ’60s and ’70s.
+Spain is where many Mediterranean holiday destinations started, for Northern Europeansback in the ’60s and ’70s.
 Restaurants, bars relaxing and looking after tourists have become a way of life in this touristic country.
-Boating and Sailing go hand in hand with holidays, no wonder the Spanish have become experts when it comes to holidays.
+Boating and Sailing go hand in hand with holidays, no wonder the Spanish have become experts when it comes to offering great value holidays.
 Manyana is an international phrase meaning tomorrow.
-Actually, the Spanish work very hard today and every day, making sure your stay in Spain are safe and, above all, enjoyable.
+Actually, the Spanish work very hard today and every day, making sure your Mediterranean holiday in Spain is safe and, above all, enjoyable.

 Few countries in the world offer sailing holidays that are as safe as Spain.
 If you are thinking of buying a boat or getting involved with charter management, then Spain beats the Caribbean, where tropical storms destroy many boats each year, and crime has always been a serious concern that needs to be considered.

-Spain had evolved from a sad reputation many years ago as being the place where theft was an industry.
+Spain had evolved from its sad reputation many years ago as being the place where theft was an industry.
 All countries have problems with criminals, but Spain has become one of the safest destinations on the Meditterainina coast if you are a tourist and the locals in Catalonia enjoy a high standard of living.

 Travelling south from France along the Mediterainina coast, you enter Catalonia, where Barcelona is the proud capital.
 On the coast road, you will pass Roses and then Girona.
 Soon you will enter the outskirts of Barcelona.
 This vast city is a multi-cultural place where everyone is welcome.
 Few places on the planet can claim to be so culturally tolerant and succeed in a policy where opportunity is available for everyone regardless of skin colour or ethnic background, provided they want to work.